|Nutritional Guidelines (per serving)|

 - 1 tablespoon vanilla extract

-- In a large bowl, beat together 2 ounces butter and 1 tablespoon sugar together until creamy.
+In a large bowl, beat together the butter and sugar together until creamy.

-- Fold in 2 stiffly beaten egg whites, sour cream, vodka, and salt.
+Fold in the sour cream, stiffly beaten egg whites, vodka, and salt.

-- Bake each circle of pastry until golden brown, about 6 to 10 minutes.
-If dough blisters as it cooks, pierce them with a fork.
+Bake each circle of pastry until golden brown, about 6 to 10 minutes.
+If dough bubbles as it cooks, pierce with a fork.

 Make the Custard Filling